camunda/camunda-docs/docs/reference/announcements.md

 ### Removal of Web Modeler's beta API

-The Web Modeler's beta API has been removed.
+The Web Modeler beta API has been removed.
 The API was deprecated in 8.3 and is no longer available in 8.5.
 Use the [Web Modeler v1 API](/apis-tools/web-modeler-api/index.md) instead.
 For a migration guide, see the [Web Modeler API documentation](/apis-tools/web-modeler-api/index.md#migrating-from-beta-to-v1).

 ### Zeebe 8.5.0 breaks serialization of timestamp values in management API (Self-Managed only)